 Perhaps a third company can develop nanoparticle based finasteride delivery in the future?

-Dr. Hasson Provides an Update
+Dr. Hasson Topical Finasteride Update

 Since 2014, Dr. Victor Hasson has provided this blog with regular updates about the status of his clinic’s topical finasteride (e.g., see here and here).
-While Canadian hair loss sufferers have been able to obtain the product from his clinic (and Europeans have been able to access the product via Farmacia Parati.
+Canadian hair loss sufferers have been able to obtain the product from his clinic.
+And Europeans have been able to access the product via Farmacia Parati.

 Last week, Dr. Hasson called me out of the blue and mentioned some new developments, the gist of which are highlighted in the latest blog post on his website.
 I did not record his call, but below are some highlights that I recollect: